-Once you have selected the appropriate Scheduling Parameters, RP will launch into the routing solution.
-The Solution Files will open once the process has completed.
+Once you have selected the appropriate Scheduling Parameters, ResourcePro will launch into the routing solution.
+The Solution Files will open once the process has been completed.

-The Solution Files consists of the Route File, Truck File, Stop File, Driver Gantt Chart, and Truck Gantt Chart.
-To view each file, left click on the tabs at the top of the screen.
+The Solution Files consist of the Route File, Truck File, Stop File, Driver Gantt Chart, and Truck Gantt Chart.
+To view each file, click the tabs at the top of the screen.